gabo0802/UF-OneClick/README.md

 Vladimir Alekseev (valekseev03) <br>
 Mason Enojo (enojom) <br><br>

-## User Stories
-* As a site member, I want a login page so I can access the website.
-* As a site member, I want to be able to add and remove subscriptions as needed so that I can keep my current subscriptions accurate.
-* As a site member, I want a way to track the cost of each subscription I have so that I can see which subscriptions I spend the most on in a year.
-* As a site member, I want a profile page so that I can update or view my information.
-* As a site visitor, I want a sign up page so that I can become a site member. <br>

 ## Project Setup
 1) Install the go programming language https://go.dev/dl/
 2) Install Node.js https://nodejs.org/